With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 Auckland exemplifies the city life with the downtown high rises, numerous neighborhoods, chic restaurants, and boutique stores, fast pace environment, and friendly New Zealanders/Kiwis.
 Yet, it’s one of the coolest cities that we visited and has awesome outdoor activities for all ages.

 You can easily spend 3 to 4 days here to soak in the various charms of the city and take ferry rides to neighboring areas and departing from the waterfront, such as Davonport or Waiheke Island (we want to go hiking here next time!).
 Or, consider going on these five day trips from Auckland.

 Since we only had one day to explore, we took advantage of the time.
 Here is our one day Auckland itinerary with tips on where to go, places to eat, and how to get around Auckland.

 Hike Mount Eden

 The day started out beautifully with clear blue skies and wispy clouds.
-Our Airbnb accommodations was located in the Mount Eden neighborhood, so it made sense to hike Mount Eden (also known as Maungawhau).
-It’s one of the inactive volcanic crater in the area and also the highest volcano in Auckland with the summit 196 meters (643 feet).
+Our Airbnb accommodation was located in the Mount Eden neighborhood, so it made sense to hike Mount Eden (also known as Maungawhau).
+As one of the top hikes to do in New Zealand, it’s an inactive volcanic crater in the area and also the highest volcano in Auckland with the summit 196 meters (643 feet).